 What's happening now?

-Caught between ISIS, opposition groups and a government committing serious attacks against humanity, millions of Syrian’s have lost their lives and their homes.
+Caught between violent and radical groups, opposition groups and a government committing serious violations of human rights, millions of Syrians have lost their lives and their homes since the conflict began in 2011.

 In their words: Muhammad's story